Dynamics of quantum coherence in many-body localized systems: Results for other initial states

 In the above sections we have shown the dynamical features of quantum coherence in the initial N\'eel state.
 It is well known that the coherent evolution outcome is related to the choice of the initial state.
 To further substantiate the efficacy of quantum coherence in detecting MBL properties, we chose two distinct types of initial states and examine their evolution under strong disorder $\delta h=10$.

-Firstly, we present the coherence results for an incoherent initial state $|\psi(t=0)\rangle=|111111000000\rangle$ with all excitations confined to the left half-chain, then time evolution of $2$-site local coherence and the total coherence are shown in Figure.\ref{OtherStates:fig} (a) and (b).
+First, we present the coherence results for an incoherent initial state $|\psi(t=0)\rangle=|111111000000\rangle$ with all excitations confined to the left half-chain, then time evolution of $2$-site local coherence and the total coherence are shown in Fig.~\ref{OtherStates:fig} (a) and (b).
 The results show that the local coherence decays as a power-law in the MBL phase, when entering saturation in the AL phase.
 However, the total coherence increases logarithmically in the MBL phase, as saturation enters in the AL phase.
-Compared to the results for the N\'eel initial state, the time for the quantum coherence to plateau in the AL phase becomes longer due to the Lieb-Robinson bound\cite{Lieb1972Com}.
+Compared to the results for the N\'eel state, the time for the quantum coherence to plateau in the AL phase becomes longer due to the Lieb-Robinson bound~\cite{Lieb1972Com}.

-In addition, we present the results of employing the maximally coherent state Eq.\eqref{MaxCoh} as the initial state.
+In addition, we present the results of employing the maximally coherent state Eq.~\eqref{MaxCoh} as the initial state.
 In this case, the quantum coherence value of the initial state is $1$, and the single-site reduced density matrix exhibits non-trivial quantum coherence.
-We show the results of single-site local coherence and the total coherence in Figure.\ref{OtherStates:fig} (c) and (d).
+We show the results of single-site local coherence and the total coherence in Fig.~\ref{OtherStates:fig} (c) and (d).
 Considering the single-site coherence, after an initial decay, the quantum coherence stabilizes at approximately $0.8$ in the AL phase, but exhibits a significant power-law decay in the MBL phase.
 For the total coherence, after an initial decay, the quantum coherence stabilizes around $0.7$ in the AL phase while it increases logarithmically in the MBL phase.

 We demonstrate the dynamical nature of quantum coherence from various perspectives, encompassing both incoherent initial states and maximally coherent state.
 For different initial states, the quantum coherence can clearly show the essential difference between the quantum coherence in the AL and MBL phases.
-While they show the general property that various quantum coherences enter saturation in the AL phase, there is a different behavior in the MBL phase.
-The local coherence of the small system decays by a power law, but the total coherence of the whole system increases by a logarithm.
+These cases collectively reveal a general property: quantum coherence enters saturation in the AL phase, but exhibits distinct behaviors in the MBL phase.
+Specifically, the local coherence of the small system decays by a power law, but the total coherence of the whole system increases by a logarithm.